Amazon Echo: 17 Best New Features

 The Newest Features of Amazon Echo (aka Alexa)

 The Echo is getting smarter and more powerful every week, with incredible features that you won't believe.
-Amazon has put everything into this surprise hit and have recently expanded its ecosystem with the Echo Dot , Amazon Tap, Echo Look, and Echo Show.
+Amazon has put everything into this surprise hit and have recently expanded its ecosystem with the Echo Dot , Amazon Tap, Echo Spot, and Echo Show.
 However it's Alexa, the brains behind the machine, that powers your music, smart home, alarms/timers, and so much more.

 So strap in and discover its 17 best new features.